© KlezCalifornia Inc, or used by permission. All rights reserved.

 Image above courtesy Nancy Rosenblum, Frisco Graphics.

-Naomi Seidman will explore the reception and translation of Freud in Yiddish, a language that some have called the unconscious of assimilated Jews.
-We will focus in particular on Max Weinreich, Freud’s authorized Yiddish translator and popularizer, who described American Jews in such terms, and believed that Yiddish had the power to raise the buried Jewish past to consciousness.
-We will analyze the unique character of psychoanalysis in Yiddish, the language of Freud’s immediate ancestors, which persisted in his own thought and writing.
+Naomi Seidman will explore the translation of Freud into Yiddish and how that translation was received.
+We will focus in particular on Max Weinreich, Freud’s authorized Yiddish translator and popularizer, who described Yiddish as the unconscious of assimilated Jews and believed that Yiddish had the power to raise the buried Jewish past to consciousness.
+We will analyze the unique character of psychoanalysis in Yiddish, the language of Freud’s immediate ancestors, and a language that influenced his own thought and writing.

 To reserve a space, scroll down and complete the registration form.
 Registration ends the day of the event at 7am Pacific Time (Check out this time zone converter) to receive sign-in info by 8:10am PT that day.
 If you have not heard by then, first check your junk/spam folder, then write email@example.com.
 Do not wait until just before the event begins to check whether you have sign-in information.